dogweather/forkful/content/en/elm/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?
-Working with JSON in Elm is about decoding JSON data into Elm types and encoding Elm values back into JSON.
-This process is crucial for web applications to interact with APIs and external data sources, allowing a seamless exchange of data between the client (Elm) and servers or other services.

 ## How to:
 Elm treats JSON handling with explicitness and safety, primarily using the `Json.Decode` and `Json.Encode` modules.
 To start working with JSON, you first need to define a decoder for your data type.
 Let's assume we're dealing with a simple user profile object.

 Firstly, define your Elm type: